 Ghost Town of Thurmond

 I can never turn down a good ghost town and Thurmond does not disappoint.
-It is so remarkably in that it appears to be occupied by more than the 5 inhabitants.
-Established in 1903 by Captain William D. Thurmond this small town had more coal running through it than Cincinnati in the 1920’s.
-The town is also known to be the spot of the longest poker game ever at 14 years according the Guinness Book of World Records.
+It is so remarkable in that it appears to be occupied by more than the 5 inhabitants.
+Established in 1903 by Captain William D. Thurmond this small town had more coal running through it than Cincinnati in the 1920s.
+The town is also known to be the spot of the longest poker game ever at 14 years according to the Guinness Book of World Records.

 Hawk’s Nest State Park